 At the end of each semester, the Office of Admission and Records prepares a list of all full-time (those who completed 12 or more semester hours) students who have earned, for that semester, a grade point average of 3.4 or above.
-This list is the Dean's List and is announced by the Dean of Instruction after each fall and spring semester.
+This list is announced by the Dean of Instruction after each fall and spring semester.